EggTronic/EggTap/README.md

 ```

 #### 🙈 todo
+- [ ] auto adjust on window resizing
 - [ ] live server plugin for development
 - [ ] Add more animations
 - [ ] Figure out how to match throttle with bpm